ciencialab/hello-world/journey-planner/README.md

 # journey-planner
 This is a simple RESTful web service.<br>
-Currently there are implemented CRUD operations for journey-plan lifecycle only.<br>
+Currently there are implemented CRUD operations for journey-plan and place lifecycle.<br>

 ## To run this application
 Type the following commands: